simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Using Docker
 ............

 The easiest way to take the tutorial is to use the dedicated Docker image.
-Once you `installed Docker itself
-<https://docs.docker.com/install/>`_, simply do the following:
+Once you `installed Docker itself <https://docs.docker.com/install/>`_, simply do the following:

 .. code-block:: console

    $ docker pull simgrid/tuto-s4u
+   $ mkdir ~/simgrid-tutorial
-   $ docker run -it --rm --name simgrid --volume ~/simgrid-tutorial:/source/tutorial simgrid/tuto-s4u bash
+   $ docker run --user $UID:$GID -it --rm --name simgrid --volume ~/simgrid-tutorial:/source/tutorial simgrid/tuto-s4u bash

 This will start a new container with all you need to take this tutorial, and create a ``simgrid-tutorial`` directory in your home on